Transport

 PHEV being charged at home off the solar system

-Electric vehicles (EV) rely entirely on battery power to propel the vehicle.
-Batteries are charged using the grid or from specialized solar powered charging stations.
+Electric vehicles (EVs) rely entirely on battery power to propel the vehicle.
+Batteries are charged using the grid, or from specialised solar powered charging stations.
 Their emissions are zero when using solar power.
-Their range will depend on their battery size and other factors including driving behaviour.
-Many lower cost EV have range of around 200km.
+Their range will depend on their battery size and other factors including driving style.
+Many lower cost EVs have range of around 200km.
 There are other models with larger batteries with ranges up to 750 km.

-EVs in Australia have had a relative high price and often, short travel range (60 k) making them relatively unattractive given the distances often traveled here.
-However, Tesla cars had a range of 250k (expensive models u to 600+km) and a comparably higher price that is reducing as the build and battery costs decline.
-Over time, fast charging stations have spread along the main highways and Governments are encouraging this.
-Also, a number of manufacturers are planning on the release of EVs with longer ranges of 250 k and greater.
+EVs in Australia have had a relatively high price and often, short travel range (130km) making them relatively unattractive, given the distances often travelled here.
+Tesla had the first mass produced EV on the Australian market with a long range (250 – 660km), but with a high price that is reducing as the build and battery costs decline.
+Over time, fast charging stations have spread along the main highways and governments are encouraging this.
+Also, a number of manufacturers are planning on the release of EVs with longer ranges of 250km and greater.
 Some of these models are reported to be more competitively priced and should start to impact on car sales in Australia.

 Tesla being charged at Nelson Reserve.